top of page

 About Me

-Scott has been a dance educator to students in kindergarten through university level for five years.
-He has choreographed for performance arts high schools, dance festivals, and dance organizations such as Frank Sinatra Performance Arts High School, DUMBO Dance Festival and Earl Mosley’s Diversity of Dance for BAM Fisher in NYC, among others.
-Scott won an award for being one of NJPAC’s Jersey New Moves!
-Emerging Choreographers in 2016.
+Scott has choreographed for performance arts high schools, dance festivals, and dance organizations such as Montclair High School, Frank Sinatra Performance Arts High School, DUMBO Dance Festival, and Earl Mosley’s Diversity of Dance for BAM Fisher in NYC, among others.
+Scott also won an award for being one of NJPAC’s Jersey New Moves!
+Emerging Choreographers.

 bottom of page